 int main( void )

 {

 printf("Hello, World! printf function is working.\n");

+(continues on next page)

 '''

 '''

 + SNI_startVM(SNI_createVM(), 0, NULL);

 +

 / Configure the clocks, UART and GPIO. /

 prvSetupHardware();

 '''

 Build and Link the Firmware with the MicroEJ Runtime and MicroEJ Application

 To build and link the firmware with the MicroEJ Runtime and MicroEJ Application, the BSP port must be modified to: